kevbuh/froog/README.md

 </div>

 <!-- modern ml development is unintuitive, time consuming, and unaccessible. why not make it possible for anyone to build? -->
-machine learning is like making a lego. combine pieces, of all shapes and colors, to make anything you could possibly imagine.
+machine learning is like making a lego. you combine standardized pieces, of all shapes and sizes, to create anything you imagine

 froog is making those essential building blocks.

 # Installation
 ```bash